 The biggest opportunity for student is if the pay off their variable student loan in a short timeframe (taking full advantage of the lower interest rate).

 Fixed interest rates are consistent and safer for students.
-For most students, fixed rate student loans are going to be a safer option, because variable rate student loans can be a bit of a gamble as far as how the interest rates fluctuate.
+For most students, fixed rate student loans are a safer option.
+This is because variable rate student loans can be unpredictable in how the interest rates fluctuate.